RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Contribute

-This project is made of JavaScript, CSS, Markdown and 6502 assembler source code.
+This project is build with JavaScript, CSS, Markdown and 6502 assembler source code.
 Contributions in any of these fields are welcome.